kinguinltdhk/Kinguin-eCommerce-API/features/Postback.md

 - [Products updates notifications](#products-updates-notifications)
 - [How to](#how-to)

 # Products updates notifications

 These notifications inform you about changes in products price or stock level.

 ### Payload

-Each postback notification will be an `application/json` message with:
+Each product update notification is an `application/json` message sending by `POST` request:

 ```
 {